jlgaleazzi/github_repo_clone/README.md

-# github front end mockup- React
+# Github front end mockup- React

 A simple github Mockup App that retrieves repo information from the github api, with searching capabilities of the loaded repos.
 (https://api.github.com/users/octocat/repos)